jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/07/2018-07-26-did-uncle-bob-say-the-database-is-not-important.md

 But there was one who seem to be very angry about that article.

 At first, I did not _fully_ understand why he seemed to be angry.
 I thought he only disagrees with this idea of the database being _not_ the center of the application.
-But I later discovered, through the exchanges that he (and perhaps there are others more) thinks that Uncle Bob is saying that the database is _not_ important:
+But I later discovered, through the exchanges in the comments, that he (and perhaps there are others more) thinks that Uncle Bob is saying that the database is **_not_** important:

 > **Seeming angry person:** Dude, kung hindi talaga importante ang database decision eh ganyan talaga ang mangyayare: Tangahan.
 <br /><br />